-If you want to sell or recycle your computer, you should deauthorize the computer first.
-This removes all licenses for purchased or rented content, such as audio and video files.
+If you plan to sell or recycle your computer, you should also deauthorize the PC to remove all licenses for purchased or rented content, such as audio and video files.

-To do this, scroll the page down and click Deauthorize This Computer...:
+To do this, move to the Protected Content section and click Deauthorize This Computer...:

 Deauthorize This Computer window appears.
-Close all open Internet browsers and click OK to erase all licenses.
+Close all open browsers and click OK to erase all licenses.

 And that's it - Adobe Flash Player configuration is now safer.